UNSW-Redback-Racing/DAQ-Technical-Assessment/README.md

 You are given code for a simple live telemetry application which is able to visualise sensor data streamed over a network - specifically, it is able to visualise the temperature of a Electric Vehicle battery, ensuring that it doesn't get dangerously hot and explode!

 It consists of three components:
-* **Data Emulator** - this is meant to emulate a stream of data coming from the battery temperature sensor.
+* **Data Emulator** - this is meant to emulate data coming from the battery temperature sensor.
+It streams this data over TCP to the backend streaming service.
 * **Backend Streaming Service** - this is an application that forwards incoming packets of data to connected frontend clients over the WebSocket protocol.
 * **Frontend** - this is the frontend application that will visualise the temperature of the battery.